Today there are major fears of cyber-crime. Identity theft is at an all-time high with corporate intellectual theft following the trend.

-The Downside of Using a VPN
+Pros and Cons of Using a VPN

 Nothing is perfect and the cost of encrypting and decrypting all the data you access is processing power.
-You’re browsing experience will be slowed when using a VPN.
+Your browsing experience will be slowed when using a VPN.
 The stronger the encryption, the greater the power needed, the slower the experience.